UK banks wrongly shunning customers in dash to cut risk, watchdog says

 Wheatley said the FCA had held talks with U.S. regulators and that an international response was needed, especially by the G20’s Financial Stability Board, which Carney chairs.

-G20 finance ministers and central bank governors ended a two-day meeting in Istanbul on Tuesday saying they were concerned about the recent trend of banks ending and limiting business with categories of customers.

-“We will closely monitor these developments in view of their potential impact on financial inclusion and stability,” a statement released after the meeting said.

-Wheatley said he would like to see some “signaling” from the U.S. authorities on how the rules should be applied.
+Wheatley said he would like to see some “signalling” from the U.S. authorities on how the rules should be applied.